bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 |          5.4 |         3.9 |          1.7 |         0.4 | setosa  |

 **First step always**, take a close look at the data.
-We will skip this step for now since you already know the data.
+We will skip this step for now since you already know the data and you know how this works until now.

 ## K-means clustering in R